Beatles “Love” – A Further Collectable Variation

 Back then “record” stores were just that.
 They sold vinyl records.
 However, at the time many were in a state of transition.
 Compact Discs had just come out and the writing was very much on the wall for the humble vinyl record.
 At the time this record shop was in the process of getting rid of it’s vinyl, settling into the retailing of CD’s, and transitioning to become a video movie hire shop – on the way out of music all together.

-I walked in for a look around and saw on the shelf this box set:
+I walked in for a look around and saw this small box set on one of the shelves:

 Box set - The Beatles E.P.'s Collection